dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 ::: moniker range=">=net-maui-9.0"

 > [!IMPORTANT]
 > Compiled bindings are required instead of string-based bindings in NativeAOT apps, and in apps with full trimming enabled.
+For more information, see [Trim a .NET MAUI app](~/deployment/trimming.md) and [Native AOT deployment](~/deployment/nativeaot.md).

 ::: moniker-end